 Locate PHP Configuration Files

 PHP 8.4 maintains separate configuration files for CLI (command line) and PHP-FPM (web server).
-Consequently, to find the active configuration file for each environment, run:
+To find the active configuration file for each environment, run:

 php8.4 --ini | head -3